Flu season is fast approaching, and this year, things are going to look a little different due to the

 Seniors with Medicare or commercial insurance generally pay $6-$45 with DispatchHealth—minimizing cost concerns that often are a barrier to getting treatment.
-(Uninsured seniors pay a flat rate of $275.)
-And the treatment comes to them instead of having to deal with the hassles of traveling and other obstacles facing the mobility-challenged.
+And uninsured seniors pay a flat rate of $375.
+Treatment comes to them instead of having to deal with the hassles of traveling and other obstacles facing the mobility-challenged.

-Saving time is another huge benefit of in-home urgent care.
+Saving time is another huge benefit of DispatchHealth house calls.
 Setting an appointment easily and receiving care quickly are two hallmarks of the DispatchHealth model.
-Initial outreach to make an appointment is done via phone, online or an app.
+Initial outreach to make an appointment is done via phone, online, or our app.
 After contact is made, a clinical evaluation is conducted to make sure that a house call is the best course of action.

-Once the appointment is confirmed, DispatchHealth’s board-certified medical team shows up at a patient’s door within one to two hours.
-The team spends an average of 55 minutes with the patient to thoroughly diagnose and treat conditions, and make recommendations as warranted.
+Once the appointment is confirmed, DispatchHealth’s qualified medical team shows up at a patient’s door within a couple of hours.
+The team spends an average of 55 minutes with the patient to thoroughly diagnose and treat conditions and make recommendations as warranted.

-All of this adds up to top-notch treatment that fully addresses concerns and provides reliably professional care.
-So no matter if it’s a common cold, a nasty flu virus or even pneumonia, instead of driving to the clinic, have the clinic drive to you.
+All of this adds up to top-notch treatment that fully addresses all concerns and provides reliably professional care.
+So no matter if it’s a common cold, a nasty bout of the flu, or even pneumonia, instead of driving to the clinic, have the clinic drive to you.